 We collaborate with local communities, partner organizations and governments to ensure that primary school children can become independent readers and girls can complete secondary school with the skills necessary to negotiate key life decisions.
 We set measurable goals and are committed to collecting action-oriented data to ensure our programs are run with quality and impact, while maximizing cost efficiencies.

 Where we work

 Room to Read currently operates in ten countries in Asia and Africa.
-In each country, we adapt our five core programs to suit the individual needs of the population in question, ensuring that each dollar spent has the most possible impact on the children we serve.
+In each country, we adapt our programs to suit the individual needs of the population in question, ensuring that each dollar spent has the most possible impact on the children we serve.